Reducing your Risk of Dementia

 Remember that depression is more than just feeling down.
 Our mental health affects our physical health and not properly managing things like depression, anxiety, and stress can have a serious effect on the health of our brains and bodies.
 Please reach out to your healthcare provider or somewhere that offers support to manage this.

-To reduce stress, we recommend taking time for yourself, do activities you enjoy, and rest when you need.
+To reduce stress, we recommend taking time for yourself, doing activities you enjoy, and resting when you need.

 8. Avoid excessive alcohol and smoking.